 - The Pastor visits elders, the sick and others, as do Deacons.

 - Groups meet to prepare for the annual SnowBall Bazaar, including making crafts

 - Sharing our building with the local community, including AA, NA, Nurse First, Bennington Choral Society, Wits End, Grief Support Group, and yoga groups

-As of January 2018, Mark is serving as Co-Pastor of Second Congregational Church.
-Raised in the United Methodist Church, Mark found a spiritual home in the UCC in 2007.
+Rev. Mark Blank – Raised in the United Methodist Church, Mark found a spiritual home in the UCC in 2007.
 Originally from Western Pennsylvania, Mark graduated from Pittsburgh Theological Seminary in 2017 having attained a BA from the University of Tampa in 2000.
 Mark draws on his background in theatre, music, and storytelling in leading worship.